Skip to main content

 Transitions

-The transitions genesis configuration item allows you to specify a future block number at which to change QBFT network configuration in an existing network.
+The transitions genesis configuration item allows you to specify a future block number at which to the QBFT network configuration in an existing network.
 For example, you can update the block time, block reward, validator management method, or mining beneficiary.

 caution